Technology choices matter. But cost choices matter too.

 Here, there, not everywhere

 Business broadband can be cheap.
 But it rides on the back of consumer networks designed to serve households.
-Which means the fat pipe that gives jitter-free Netflix to a suburb may not reach your rural office park.
+This means the fat pipe that gives jitter-free Netflix to a suburb may not reach your rural office park.
 And even when you’ve factored in differences between countries, there’s still variance within countries.
 Kenya and Vietnam have brilliant 4G … but good luck getting a fiber spur to your industrial site.

 Beware!
 Resource hogs ahead

-Also look at utilization and optimization.
+Also, look at utilization and optimization.
 Because without predictable routing, packet loss and latency may be eating both your bandwidth and your people’s productivity.
 Again, your upstream routing matters here.
 Cloud Acceleration can help.